Pi-Star Set Up

 Orignal Pi-Star Dashboard -- By Andy Taylor

-Please note these may not be the current versions, you can get them at the Pi-Star download section for the current one for your device.
+Please note these may not be the current versions, you can get them at the Pi-Star download section for your device.

 You will also need a good SD card (one with space on it, The more the better).
 Also you will need a program to flash the SD card, I use a program called Belena Etcher which you can download here.